GitJit-max/learning-linux/chapter/03-basic-terminal.md

     alias up='sudo eopkg up'
     ```

-4. Use unalias to remove a specific alias.
-For example ` $ unalias up↵ ` will remove the alias named up.
+4. Use unalias to remove a specific alias such as ` $ unalias up↵ `

+> [!TIP]
+> From time to time, you may need to use the original version of a command with the same name instead of a particular alias, by starting the command with a backward slash ` \ `.
+For example, the original monochrome version of ` $ \ls↵ ` is used instead of the alias ` $ ls -color=auto↵ `.

 > [!NOTE]
 > Aliases vanish as the shell session ends.
 To make an alias permanent add the alias creation command (such as ` alias up="sudo eopkg up" `) to a new line on ` ~/.bashrc `.
 >
 > Making the addition on commanline can be a bit tricky.
-But fortunately run control files can be modified using a graphical text editor (invoked from commandline) like this ` $ gedit ~/.bashrc↵ ` or this ` $ xed ~/.bashrc↵ ` (depending on the default text editor provided by the operating system).
+But fortunately run control files can be modified using a graphical text editor.
+Invoke from commandline like this ` $ gedit ~/.bashrc↵ ` or this ` $ xed ~/.bashrc↵ ` depending on the default text editor provided by the operating system.

+### Alternative for aliases

 > [!TIP]
 > The optional ` xdotool ` package (if available to your system) can be used to create an elegant alternative for traditional aliases.
 Where the command specified by the alias gets typed on the shell prompt instead of being silently executed: